 Lubricants and suppositories can improve pleasure and desire by raising blood flow, which improves lubrication and feeling, relaxing smooth muscle tissue, and relieving tension.

-This is most likely due to CBD’s well-known anti-inflammatory qualities and muscle relaxing capabilities (less pain, inflammation, and tension would all contribute toward alleviating dyspareunia).
+This is most likely due to cannabidiol’s well-known anti-inflammatory qualities and muscle relaxing capabilities (less pain, inflammation, and tension would all contribute toward alleviating dyspareunia).

-Moreover, in a 2019 poll of over 500 individuals conducted by Remedy Review, 98% of respondents indicated that CBD helped relieve discomfort associated with sex.
+Moreover, in a 2019 poll of over 500 individuals conducted by Remedy Review, 98% of respondents indicated that cannabidiol helped relieve discomfort associated with sex.

 Erectile dysfunction (ED)